mfrachet/rn-bridge-monitor/docs/INSIDE.md

 #### Choosing the server location from the React Native application

 While running with Android emulators, it's not possible to use the default loopback address to access the server.
-The default IP address of this project is set to `http://localhost`.
+The default IP address set inside this project is `http://localhost`.
 You can change it with your local network ip address to be able to use the Web UI.

 From the React Native root file :